Frequently Asked Questions

 How do I join the PTA?

-The PTA membership information is on the KPPTA website.
-Print and fill out the form with your membership dues and send it back to school with your child.
+The PTA membership information is on the KPPTA website and you can either join online, or print and fill out the form with your membership dues and send it back to school with your child.
 You can also join at the school’s open house (end of August) and Back to School Night.

 How do I volunteer for PTA and School Events?